fbieberly/ORBCOMM-receiver/README.md

 2. Update latitude and longitude of your receiver in _CONFIG.py_
 3. Record IQ data by running _record_orbcomm.py_
 4. Run _file_decoder.py_ to decode a single recording file (defaults to the first file in the /data folder)
-    a.
-The file it decodes is selected near the top of the file.
+    1. The file it decodes is selected near the top of the file.
 Change it there if you wish to decode other files.

 ```
 EXAMPLE OUTPUT